 From 20 November 2023, Carer Support Payment opened for new applications in the pilot areas of Dundee City, Na h-Eileanan Siar and Perth and Kinross.
-Subject to Parliamentary approval, Carer Support Payment is due to be rolled out to other local authority areas in a phased approach from June this year before extending to additional areas from August, with the benefit set to be available nationally from November 2024.
+On 24 June 2024, Carer Support Payment launched in the three further pilot local authority areas of Angus, North Lanarkshire and South Lanarkshire.
+Carer Support Payment was rolled out to seven additional areas from August 2024, and was made available nationally from 4 November 2024.

 People in Scotland currently in receipt of Carer's Allowance will have their benefits transferred to Carer Support Payment.
 This process began in February 2024.
 The transfer process happens automatically, with no need for carers to do anything.
 Social Security Scotland will write to carers in advance of their benefits transferring.
-This transfer process is happening across the country and not just in the initial pilot areas.
+This transfer process started across the country.

-This publication provides information on applications and payments for Carer Support Payment from launch on 20 November 2023 to 31 March 2024.
-It therefore provides information for just over 4 months of applications and payments.
+This publication provides information on applications and payments for Carer Support Payment from launch on 20 November 2023 to 31 March 2025.
+It therefore provides information for just over 16 months of applications and payments.